 In January 2019, the State of Ohio filed a lawsuit in Ohio state court (State of Ohio v.
-3M Co., No. G-4801-CI-021804752 -000 (Court of Common Pleas of Lucas County, Ohio)) against a number of manufacturers, including affiliates of the Company, with respect to PFOS and PFOA contamination allegedly resulting from the use of firefighting foams at various specified and unspecified locations across Ohio.
+The 3M Company et al., No. G-4801-CI-021804752 -000 (Court of Common Pleas of Lucas County, Ohio)) against a number of manufacturers, including affiliates of the Company, with respect to PFOS and PFOA contamination allegedly resulting from the use of firefighting foams at various specified and unspecified locations across Ohio.
 The lawsuit seeks to recover costs and natural resource damages associated with the contamination.
-This lawsuit has been removed to the United States District Court for the Northern District of Ohio and identified for transfer to the MDL.
+This lawsuit has been removed to the United States District Court for the Northern District of Ohio and transferred to the MDL.